Is click fraud illegal? Can you go to Jail?

-Before this game changing ruling, previous click fraud cases effectively settled that click fraud was illegal, but it was definitely not clear-cut.
-In the first place, many cases were settled before coming to court, and therefore avoiding the legal back and forth required to clarify the matter.
-What is known is courts have denied class certification when alleged click fraud victims took actions against platforms allegedly not doing enough to stop invalid clicks.
-In one case in 2017, a judge, denying class certification to a case against Google “victims of click fraud”, said: “There is no factual support for the plaintiff’s assertion that Google misrepresented the likelihood that customers would actually incur charges for a significant volume of invalid clicks,” and dismissing the case.
+Before this game-changing ruling, previous click fraud cases effectively settled that click fraud was illegal, but it was definitely not clear-cut.
+In the first place, many cases were settled before coming to court, therefore avoiding the legal back and forth required to clarify the matter.
+What is known is courts have denied class certification when alleged click fraud victims took action against platforms allegedly not doing enough to stop invalid clicks.
+In one case in 2017, a judge, denying class certification to a case against Google “victims of click fraud,” said: “There is no factual support for the plaintiff’s assertion that Google misrepresented the likelihood that customers would actually incur charges for a significant volume of invalid clicks,” and dismissing the case.

-Failure to propel class actions effectively prevents large group of parties from receiving compensation, even if their individual claims are relatively small.
-It also provided very little incentives, not least among lawyers.
-However, with the CFAA in play, things are more clear-cut though it has taken more than a decade for the CFAA to take a starring role in click fraud.
+Failure to propel class actions effectively prevents large groups of parties from receiving compensation, even if their individual claims are relatively small.
+It also provided very few incentives, not least among lawyers.
+However, with the CFAA in play, things are more clear-cut, though it has taken more than a decade for the CFAA to take a starring role in click fraud.
 The CFAA, on the US statute books for decades, makes it illegal to intentionally access a “protected computer”—which includes any computer connected to the Internet— “without authorization” or in excess of authorization.
 But it doesn’t tell us what “without authorization” means.
-Saad Gul Poyner and Michael Slipsky of law firm Poyner Spruill, say that with the 2020 ruling, click fraud is now in the same realm as hacking.
+Saad Gul Poyner and Michael Slipsky of the law firm Poyner Spruill say that with the 2020 ruling, click fraud is now in the same realm as hacking.
 Poyner and Slipsky, who are experts in computer law, explain that “unauthorized access” relating to click fraud is deemed a key stipulation of the Computer fraud and Abuse Act.
-The lawyers add that by “directing a stream of unauthorized clicks at the plaintiff’s computers it represents “unauthorized access.”
+The lawyers add that by “directing a stream of unauthorized clicks at the plaintiff’s computers, it represents “unauthorized access.”

 It has been pointed out that Microsoft (an example of a platform suing against click fraud efforts against its advertisers, see below) was the first to bring a civil action for click fraud using CFAA as long ago as 2009.
 Daniel Joshua Salinas of Seyfarth Shaw law firm writes: “Microsoft contended that fraudulent clicks at issue violated its terms and conditions, and, thus exceeded authorized access by violating these use restrictions.
 Unfortunately, no substantive rulings came out of the case as the parties reached a settlement prior to any motion practice.”